How We Support Mental Health in ESE

 - See above about who to contact, depending on their role within the department

 - Student Mental Health Code of Practice and guidelines

 Mental health first aid training and further information

 Mental health first aid training is available through College for anyone interested.
 If you do get trained, please contact someone within the Mental Health Awareness Team to ensure that you are listed as a first aider.
-You can also contact Peter Fitch if you wanted to coordinate a training within our department.
 For any other information regarding mental health within ESE, contact Cedric John, ESE Mental Health Champion.